Sacramento, California: Primary and secondary education

-The Sacramento Public Library system has 28 branches in the greater area.
-The Sacramento area is served by various public school districts, including the Sacramento City Unified School District, Natomas Unified School District, San Juan Unified School District, Twin Rivers Unified School District, and Elk Grove Unified School District.
+The Sacramento area is served by various public school districts.
+They are: the Sacramento City Unified School District, Natomas Unified School District, San Juan Unified School District, Twin Rivers Unified School District, Elk Grove Unified School District, and Robla Elementary School District; secondary students in grades 7–12 in the Robla area are assigned to Twin Rivers USD.
 As of 2009, the area's schools employed 9,600 elementary school teachers (not including special education teachers), and 7,410 middle school teachers (not including special education or vocational teachers).

 Almost all areas south of the American River are served by the Sacramento City Unified School District.
 The only exceptions are the Valley Hi/North Laguna and Florin areas served by the Elk Grove Unified School District.

 Areas north of the American River are served by the remaining school districts.
 This area was not originally part of the City of Sacramento and as such is not served by Sacramento City Unified School District.
 North Sacramento outside of Natomas and Robla (for K-8) is served by the Twin Rivers Unified School District.
 The Robla area is served by the Robla School District for K-8 and by Twin Rivers for 9–12.
 The Natomas region is served by the Natomas Unified School District.
 The Campus Commons area and the small portions of the Sierra Oaks neighborhood that fall into the city of Sacramento are served by the San Juan Unified School District.

 While Roman Catholic institutions still dominate the independent school scene in the Sacramento area, in 1964, Sacramento Country Day School opened and offered Sacramento citizens an independent school affiliated with the California Association of Independent Schools.
 SCDS has grown to its present-day status as a learning community for students from pre-kindergarten through twelfth grade.
 Additionally, the suburb of Fair Oaks hosts the expansive riverside campus of the Sacramento Waldorf School, a Steiner school adjacent to the Rudolf Steiner College, and the largest Waldorf school in North America.
 Sacramento Waldorf School educates students from pre-K through 12th grade on a secluded, pastoral site that incorporates a large, functioning biodynamic farm.

 Shalom School is the only Jewish day school in Sacramento; however, Brookefield School on property owned by Congregation B'nai Israel provides extracurricular Jewish education.

-Capital Christian School is a pre-school–12th grade private Christian school.
+Capital Christian School is a preschool–12th grade private Christian school.
 There is a small Bible college on campus offering associate degrees in Bible studies or theology.
 Sacramento Adventist Academy is another Christian school in Greater Sacramento.
-This is a pre-school–12 institution, as well.
+This is a preschool–12 institution, as well.

 There is one Islamic school in Sacramento, Masjid Annur, founded in 1988.

+The city also offers secular private schools, including Merryhill School in Midtown.

+Public libraries

+The Sacramento Public Library system has 28 branches in the greater area.